 Short answer: While anxiety is not a qualifying condition for receiving an Arizona medical card, if your anxiety occurs as the consequence of other illnesses that belong to qualifying conditions, you can apply for a weed card.

 According to the ADAA (Anxiety and Depression Society of America,) approximately 40 million adults in the US, or around 18% of the country’s population, experience some form of anxiety disorder.
-These days, more and more of them are wondering whether medical marijuana can help with their anxiety, especially during the current coronavirus crisis, when anxiety is at a peak for people at all levels of health and wellness.
-As many patients have already discovered, medical marijuana offers benefits for people with anxiety, and some states, like California, even list anxiety as one of the qualifying conditions for getting a medical card.
+These days, more and more of them are wondering whether medical marijuana can help with their anxiety, especially during the coronavirus pandemic, when anxiety is at a peak for people at all levels of health and wellness.
+As many patients have already discovered, medical marijuana offers benefits for people with anxiety, and some states, like California, Pennsylvania, Puerto Rico, North Dakota, and New Jersey, even list anxiety as one of the qualifying conditions for getting a medical card.

 As such, if, in this environment, you’re one of the many Arizonans now wondering, “Can I get a medical card for anxiety in Arizona?” the answer is not a simple yes or no. Rather, while anxiety is not yet one of the qualifying conditions for a medical card in Arizona, that does not mean people with anxiety can’t still get one.
 As this article will explain in detail, anxiety is not just a medical condition in its own right but is also a symptom of a host of other medical conditions that do indeed qualify for a medical card in Arizona.